By Ed Staskus

 From then on it was buttheads on the loose at the Butler house every few months.
 Once when they were strolling on Huntington Beach after dinner, Fred and his friends got into their garage, picked up their car, and turned it sideways.
 Mr. James Butler III couldn’t go to work the next morning.
 There wasn’t anything he could do.
 Everybody on the street thought he might have to tear the garage down.

 “I am going to sue that son-of-bitch,” he roared.
 He was a corporate lawyer.
-His funny bone was pygmy sized to begin with.
+His funny bone was more along the lines of a crazy bone.